| |

 1998 (Back to top)

-A major success this year was a collaborative survey on behalf of Capital Guardian Trust Company, Strong Capital Management, Jennison Associates and Nicholas-Applegate with over 230 plan sponsors providing their input on what they expected in terms of using new technologies in client service.
+A major success this year was a collaborative survey on behalf of Capital Guardian Trust Company, Jennison Associates, Nicholas-Applegate and Stong Capital Management with more than 230 plan sponsors providing their input on what they expected in terms of using new technologies in client service.

 UBS/Brinson became a client through the familiarity of former Charnley & Røstvold clients - George Jamgochian, Jim McCaughan, Obie McKenzie and Wayne Thornbrough, all colleagues at UBS/Brinson.
 Jim Fox, also a former client, now headed Clifford Associates and enlisted the firm's services.
 When Clifford became a client, Sally Stalcup spearheaded an intensive market research effort into the not-for-profit investment arena.